-- Recorded information about TIP projects and the amount of funding programmed in each federal fiscal year. - For each federal fiscal year, calculated the amount of programmed funds associated with each municipality.
-Funding from FFYs 2008 to 2017 is displayed in a single column, while funding information in the current 5-year TIP cycle is displayed for each FFY. - Recorded the total amount of programmed funds for each municipality for each fiscal year in the dataset. - For projects that spanned multiple municipalities, divided programmed funds equally by the number of municipalities located within the project area. - As project cost estimates changed, only cost increases that were accommodated with Target Program funding were included in the updated data.
+- Recorded information about TIP projects and the amount of funding programmed in each FFY. - For each FFY, calculated the amount of programmed funds associated with each municipality.
+Funding from FFYs 2008 to 2017 is displayed in a single column, while funding information in the current five-year TIP cycle is displayed for each FFY. - Recorded the total amount of programmed funds for each municipality for each FFY in the dataset. - For projects that spanned multiple municipalities, divided programmed funds equally by the number of municipalities located within the project area.

-For projects that are partially funded by Target Program funding and partially funded through other sources, only the Target Program funding amount is included in the updated data.
+- As project cost estimates changed, only cost increases that were accommodated with Regional Target Program funding were included in the updated data. - For projects that are partially funded by Regional Target Program funding and partially funded through other sources, only the Regional Target Program funding amount is included in the updated data.